 What are the project’s objectives?
 Objectives support and refine biological goals, breaking them down into smaller steps.
 Objectives are specific, quantifiable actions the project will complete to achieve the stated goal.
 Each objective should be “SMART:” Specific, Measurable, Achievable, Relevant, and Time-bound.

-Acquire 83 acres of tidelands in Dugualla Bay in fee-simple ownership by the end of 2017.
+Acquire 83 acres of tidelands in Dugualla Bay in fee-simple ownership by early 2018.

 What are the assumptions and constraints that could impact whether you achieve your objectives?
 Assumptions and constraints are external conditions that are not under the direct control of the project, but directly impact the outcome of the project.
 These may include subsequent availability of funding, public acceptance of the project, land use constraints, geomorphic factors, additional expenses, delays, etc. How will you address these issues if they arise?